-Caremoms (project description)
+Caremoms (project description) - project description

 The Caremoms project examines the effect of having children with special care needs on maternal employment, income and sickness certification, as well as self-reported mental health and well-being.

 In the Nordic countries, women and men are entitled to equal opportunities and have equal rights in the work place.
 Norwegian women have one of the highest employment rates in the world.
 Most women are employed when they have children and there are family policies that allow both women and men to combine child-rearing and employment.

 Women's work participation is important for the Norwegian economy and welfare - and important for the women themselves.
 Work safeguards the economy, is beneficial to health, and contributes to personal development, fulfilment and belonging.
 However, in many countries mothers rather than fathers tend to shoulder the additional care work related to their children’s special care needs.
 Our project investigates the extent to which Norwegian mothers' work participation and mental health is affected if their child has special needs.

 To date, the project has followed mothers from the time before conception until the child reaches pre-school age, comparing mothers of children with special health care needs to mothers of other children.
 The findings systematically demonstrate that maternal careers, mental health and well-being are affected.
 The differences in employment between mothers of children with or without special needs also appear to increase over time.

 About 15-20 per cent of all children have special health care needs during childhood.
 For some children these needs are transient, some have chronic conditions from birth, while others develop chronic illnesses that require extra care at later stages.